The extension reads, normalizes, encrypts, decrypts, and applies bookmark changes inside the browser.

 Relay separates convenience from surveillance.

 Bookmark sync should feel effortless without becoming another identity graph.
-Relay keeps the useful part, cross-browser continuity, and avoids the creepy part, readable bookmark storage.
+Relay keeps the useful part, cross-browser continuity, without turning bookmarks into a readable cloud profile.

 The backend stores encrypted vault blobs, plan state, rate-limit records, and ownership proofs.
 Not readable bookmark contents.

-Users see a vault, profiles, sync, restore, and delete controls.
+Users see a vault, library health, Preview, Tidy, Undo, Context Capsules, profiles, sync, Time Machine, and delete controls.
 The cryptography stays quiet but accountable.

 What happens when you press sync.

 Relay treats bookmarks as a structured tree, not just a pile of links.
-That is how folders, deletions, profiles, and restore history can behave predictably.
+That is how folders, canonical URL-copy detection, Tidy organization, local Undo, deletions, Context Capsules, profiles, and Time Machine can behave predictably.

 Read the local tree